hacs/action/README.md

 ## Ignorable checks

-All these checks can be disabled with `with.ignore`:
+All these checks can be disabled with `with.ignore`.
+Use a string, and if you ignore multiple ones, seperate them with spaces.

 | Check          | More info                | Description                                                         |
 | -------------- | ------------------------ | ------------------------------------------------------------------- |